lpomfrey/django-debreach/README.rst

     $ pip install django-debreach

-If installing from git you'll also need to install the ``PyCrypto``.
+If installing from git you'll also need to install the ``PyCrypto`` library.

 Add to your `INSTALLED_APPS`:
 ::